joereddington/joereddington.github.io/_posts/2025-01-07-factory-reset.markdown

 cd
 ```

-Remember to add a symbolic link to the .bashrc and .bash_profile
+Remember to add a symbolic link to the .bashrc and .bash_profile (update possibly this is a good time to properly convert to zsh)

 ```bash
 cd